 https://bigredthemd.com/the-libertarian-democrat/feed/ 0

-Shrimp Alfredo recipe https://bigredthemd.com/shrimp-alfredo-recipe/ https://bigredthemd.com/shrimp-alfredo-recipe/#respond Sun, 29 Jan 2017 19:37:37 +0000 https://bigredthemd.com/?p=142 ...]]> Again, I’m not a chef, but here is another recipe that’s a real winner, I’m not kidding.
-And as usual, after decades of trying to figure something out, I’ve made all the mistakes necessary to get to the final product.
+Shrimp Alfredo recipe https://bigredthemd.com/shrimp-alfredo-recipe/ https://bigredthemd.com/shrimp-alfredo-recipe/#respond Sun, 29 Jan 2017 19:37:37 +0000 https://bigredthemd.com/?p=142 ...]]> Again, I’m not a chef, but here is another recipe that’s a real winner.
+I’m not kidding.
+And as usual, after decades of trying, I’ve made all the mistakes necessary to get to the final product.

 I serve this dish with angel hair, but I’ve done it as a mac and cheese dish also, and ultimately, pasta is pasta to me.